rehierl/node-tree-outliner/3-0-0-associations.md

 found within a given node tree.
 As such, a TOC provides a static overview of the tree's contents.

+*dynamic support*

 However, the more sections there are, the less helpful such a listing becomes.
-An outline algorithm must therefore allow to support dynamic behavior.
+A design must therefore allow to support dynamic behavior.

-An outliner must allow to change the display of a TOC based on actions executed on the display of a tree (i.e. tree -> toc):
+A design must allow to change the display of a TOC based on actions executed on the display of a tree (i.e. tree -> toc):

 * Allow to determine the context of any given node in order to display and